mocklis/mocklis.docs/source/extensions/index.rst

 the step to the different member types if possible.

 In some cases the way a step works could depend on the complete state of the mock instance.
-In these cases you should add new steps with the same name as your existing ones, but prefixed with `Instance`.
-For this version you pass on the IMockInfo.Instance to the construct you have that uses the instance.
-Look at the existing `Lamdba` steps for the quintessential implementation, however the `Record` and `If` steps also have instance versions.
+In these cases you should add new steps with the same name as your existing ones, but prefixed with 'Instance'.
+For this version you pass on the ``IMockInfo.Instance`` to the construct you have that uses the instance.
+Look at the existing ``Lamdba`` steps for the quintessential implementation, however the ``Record`` and ``If`` steps also have instance versions.

 If you work with steps for methods, you might need to consider having different versions depending on whether your methods take parameters or not, and whether they return things or not.
-For the `lamdba` steps there are two `FuncMethodStep` classes, and two `ActionMethodStep` classes.
+For the ``lamdba`` steps there are two ``FuncMethodStep`` classes, and two ``ActionMethodStep`` classes.

 .. sourcecode:: csharp